inpho/inphosite/docs/source/cron.rst

 -----------------

 A number of critical InPhO functions on inpho.cogs are managed by cron through the inpho user account.
 The inpho crontab can be edited with ``crontab -e`` or listed with ``crontab -l``.
-On Mac OS X, the inpho crontab is kept at ``/usr/lib/cron/tabs/inpho`` but should be edited directly.
+On Mac OS X, the inpho crontab is kept at ``/usr/lib/cron/tabs/inpho`` but should not be edited directly.

 Cron jobs: